WE ARE INVESTED IN HELPING CHART YOUR CAREER AS AN SLP

 - With the exception of work done under a speech-language services credential in a school setting, you must complete a preauthorized Required Professional Experience through the Speech Language Pathology and Audiology Board before you may work as a SLP.
 Your application must include the specific work site and supervisor.
 RPE authorization can take up to three months.
 To receive your ASHA Certificate of Clinical Competence you must apply for and complete a Clinical Fellowship.
 The CF does not need preauthorization.

-- You can review the Speech Language Services Credential Requirements on the Commission on Teacher Credentialing website.
+- You can review the Speech-Language Services Credential Requirements on the Commission on Teacher Credentialing website.
 The best way to contact the CTC is by email.

 - Yes, this is absolutely correct.
 As a Clinical Fellow, it is critical that you receive tailor-made instruction on managing documentation, interpreting IEPs, meeting a wide variety of timelines, forging effective parent relationships, and collecting/providing specific feedback within evaluations and IEPs.